devbisme/kicad-3rd-party-tools/README.md

 - [kiplot](https://github.com/johnbeard/kiplot) - A python module and program that lets you run and script KiCad's various manufacturing outputs such as Gerbers and other plots in a configurable way.

+- [kicad-exports](https://github.com/nerdyscout/kicad-exports) - Auto generate files (schematics, gerbers, BoM, plots, 3D model) for any KiCAD project.
+You could run it locally or on every git push with Github Actions.

 - [obra/kicad-tools](https://github.com/obra/kicad-tools) - Productivity-enhancing tools primarily focused on automating generation of fabrication outputs and commandline productivity for projects tracked in git.

 - [GerberZipper](https://github.com/g200kg/kicad-gerberzipper) - A plugin that plots Gerber-files and Zip it for a specified PCB manufacturer.